-Power costs are split between 62% directly coded to a price control and 38% involving some allocation between price controls (the equivalent split in 2021/22 was 63% directly coded, 37% involving some allocation).
+Power costs are split between 62% directly coded to a price control and 38% involving some allocation between price controls (unchanged to the equivalent split in 2022/23).
 This split is derived from a complete mapping of every cost line from the SAP system download (described in Section 3.2) which feeds into the power reporting line.

-Other operating costs are split between 70% directly coded to a price control and 30% involving some allocation between price controls (the equivalent split in 2021/22 was 64% directly coded, 36% involving some allocation).
+Other operating costs are split between 70% directly coded to a price control and 30% involving some allocation between price controls (unchanged to the equivalent split in 2022/23).
 This split is derived from a complete mapping of every cost line from the SAP system download (described in Section 3.2) for all other operating costs excluding IRE.
 IRE is based on a direct mapping from the Capital Project Management System (CPMS) system (described in Section 3.3).